near/docs/docs/develop/contracts/sandbox.md

 So the key of the key-value pair is ASCII string `STATE`.
 This is because all contracts written with near-sdk-rs store the main contract struct under this key.
 The value of the key-value pair is borsh serialized account-message items.
 The exact content is as expected as we inserted these two StatusMessage records in the previous test.

-4. Now let's add an message for `alice.near` directly to the state:
+4. Now let's add a message for `alice.near` directly to the state:

 ```javascript
 statusMessage.records.push(new Record({ k: "alice.near", v: "hello world" }));